 Western Pine Bark Beetle

 There has been a substantial uprise in bark beetles throughout San Diego County.
 The most common species infesting pines in urban areas are the western pine beetles.
-These damaging pests have been wreaking havoc across the county in epidemic proportions and is the current number one cause of pine tree deaths in San Diego.
+These damaging pests have been wreaking havoc across the county in epidemic proportions and are the current number one cause of pine tree deaths in San Diego.

 How Does The Western Pine Beetle Affect Your Trees?